anurag-2911/libmngmt/README.md

 **Conclusion:** The current architecture can handle 1M requests/day with Redis caching.
 For 10M+ requests/day, horizontal scaling with load balancing becomes essential.

-## 🤝 Contributing

-We welcome contributions!
-Please see our contribution guidelines:

 ### Development Process